mliesenberg/self-driving-car-nano-degree/project-11-path-planning/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

+## General approach

+Using the data we get data from the simulator, the following steps are performed to generate/plan a path.
+- we compute the jerk minimizing trajectory, first converting the coordinates to car coordinates
+- for the generation of the JMT path we first pick 5 anchor points.
+2 are coming from the previously reported path given by the simulator and 3 which we generate ourselves each 50m apart
+- then we fit a spline to the above points and then upsample in order to have enough points for the path to steer the car along
+- afterwards the generated path is fed to the simulator after converting the points back to global map coordinates
+- based on proximity of the next cars the behavior planner takes an appropriate action - slowing down, overtaking or keeping the current speed

+## Potential Improvements

+- the implementation is rather simplistic and works fairly well, however there might be problems when other cars quickly move into our lane
+- slowing down of other cars often leads to lane changes by them, that is not yet incorporated but could be a useful thing to include in future implementations

 Here is the data provided from the Simulator to the C++ Program